leopi99/AcServerManagerX/README.md

 ## What are the implemented features?

-- [x] Reads the previously created servers.
+- [X] Reads the previously created servers.
-- [x] Reads installed tracks.
+- [X] Reads installed tracks.
 - [X] Reads the installed cars.
 - [X] Saves the changes.
 - [ ] Creates new servers.
 - [ ] Selects the server that can be started from the .bat file.
+- [X] Start the server inside the app.

 ## Run the app from the repo's clone